Metadrop/behat-contexts/README.md

   - screenshots_path: Path where screenshots are saved.
 Report screenshots are saved in the report path, here only screenshots from _capture full page_ steps are saved.
   - page_contents_path: Path where page contents are saved.
 Report page contents are saved in the report path, here only page contents from _save page content_ steps are saved.

+### Entity Context

+Agnostic steps related with entities.

+#### Steps
+ - Given I go to the last entity :entity created
+   Go to last entity created.

+ - Given I go to the last entity :entity with :bundle bundle created Go to the last entity created from a specific bundle.

+ - Given I go to :subpath of the last entity :entity created Go to last entity created subpath (s.e.:node/1/edit).

+ - Given I go to :subpath of the last entity :entity with :bundle bundle created.
+   Go to last entity created subpath (s.e.:node/1/edit) from a specific bundle.

 ### IUContext